+- Deselected (after power-up, a falling edge is required on $\overline{\text{CS}}$ before any instructions are started).

+- Standby power mode

-- Selected (Active power mode) if CS pin is LOW - Deselected (Standby power mode) if CS pin is HIGH - Not in the Hold condition - Status Register state: - □ Write Enable (WEN) bit is reset to '0'. - □ WPEN, BP1, BP0 unchanged from previous STORE operation.
+- Not in the Hold condition

+- Status Register state:

+- □ Write Enable (WEN) bit is reset to '0'.

+- □ WPEN, BP1, BP0 unchanged from previous STORE operation.